TotoAfreeca/Signal-processing-course/README.md

 Topics are in the files' names.

 Main Technologies I used and learned:
-Python
+Python,
-Scipy package
+Scipy package,
-Numpy
+Numpy,
-matplotlib
+matplotlib,